Living to Learn & Learning to Live

 “Education is not the filling of a pail but the lighting of a fire.”
 Plutarch

-All students study English, Maths, Science, French, Spanish, History, Geography, RPSE, PE, Computing, Music, Art, and Technology.
+All students study English, Maths, Science, French, Spanish, History, Geography, Character and Culture, PE, Computing, Music, Art, Drama and Technology.
+They study these courses to the end of Year9 when they select their options for Year 10.

 Key Stage 4